 You will get your certificate for your qualification after you achieve a final mark of 60%.
 We will post this to you.

-Your results for assessments and exams will be emailed to you, or can be downloaded from the ICB.
+Your exam and assessment results will be emailed to you, or can be downloaded from the ICB.

 There are four final ICB exams that are held throughout ICB approved locations throughout exams.
 If you didn’t have the chance to register for the exams in August there is another set of exams that will be taking place in November.
 This will be the last set of ICB exams in 2016.

 Registration Closes: 16 September 2016

 Skills Academy will help you with your registration process to write your ICB exams, but you need to sign up with Skills Academy by the 11th of September, to make sure we have time to get your registration sorted.